-During these weekends, the Village doesn’t open until the event begins (4pm-9pm, Dec.
-13-15, and Dec.
-20-22).
-If possible, I recommend purchasing tickets via the Web site to avoid waiting in line, and arrive near opening so you can experience the transition from dusk to dark of night.
+The event takes place each weekend in December leading up to Christmas (visit their OSV site for the specific days and times).
+If possible, I recommend purchasing tickets in adance via the Web site to avoid waiting in line, and arrive near opening so you can experience the transition from dusk to dark of night.
 Also, there’s so much to do and you’ll want to see it all.

 OSV keeps you engaged through activities and demonstrations, and interactions with the costumed village folk at any time of year.
 The Christmas by Candlelight weekends are no different—just infused with an added glimpse into the history of today’s holiday traditions, and sprinkled with some pure Christmas spirit.
 Dramatic readings of classic Christmas tales hold the attention of young and old—nary an audience member was stirring on my visit, not even a mouse…(sorry, couldn’t resist).

-There were candy samples, and gingerbread samples, and the craftsmen were working away in the Tin Shop and Printing Office.
-Victorian carolers filled the crisp air with song, a horse-drawn sleigh offered an alternative to travel by foot as it made its way around the common—and this year you’ll discover all this plus cider making, puppet and magic shows, music and dance, visits with Father Christmas, of course, and much more.
-As you can see from the photos, my visit last year was devoid of snow–that is likely not to be the case for visitors this year.
+While the event changes slightly from year to year, during the year of my visit, there were candy samples, and gingerbread samples, and the craftsmen were working away in the Tin Shop and Printing Office.
+Victorian carolers filled the crisp air with song, a horse-drawn sleigh offered an alternative to travel by foot as it made its way around the common — plus cider making, puppet and magic shows, music and dance, visits with Father Christmas, of course, and much more.

 Before heading home, stop by the Visitor Center to admire the creative gingerbread displays entered in the annual competition.
 Vote for your favorite!